Elektrobit/crinit/README.md

 - **USE_SYSLOG** -- If syslog should be used for output if it is available.
 If set to `YES`, Crinit will switch to syslog for output as soon as a task file `PROVIDES` the `syslog` feature.
 Ideally this should be a task file loading a syslog server such as syslogd or elosd.
 Default: `NO`
-- **USE_ELOS** -- If Elos should be used for output if it is available.
-If set to `YES`, Crinit will switch to Elos for output as soon as a task file `PROVIDES` the `elos` feature.
+- **USE_ELOS** -- If Elos should be used as event based dependency provider if it is available.
+If set to `YES`, Crinit will allow Elos event filters as task dependency with the `@elos` prefix as soon as a task file `PROVIDES` the `elos` feature.
 Ideally this should be a task file loading the Elos daemon elosd.
 Default: `NO`
 - **ELOS_SERVER** -- Ip address of the elos server.
 Default: `127.0.0.1`
 - **ELOS_PORT** -- Port of the elos server.
 Default: `54321`